dstoffels/PythonRPG/PythonRPG.md

 As a user, I want an engaging story to be told using print() statements.

--dynamic user prompt should display current health and combat status
+-dynamic user prompt should display current health, active attack and combat status

 <!-- -player must be able to traverse a 10x10 grid of manually generated 'locations' -->
 <!-- --persistent dict of locations keyed by coordinates -->